sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/3rd_Party_DB_Plugins/Creating_a_new_connection_in_SQL_Explorer.md

 {"title":"Creating a new connection in SQL Explorer","weight":"30"}

-# Creating a new connection in SQL Explorer

 ## Introduction

 This Help topic will teach you how to create a new database connection in SQL Explorer for RadRails.
 This is the third step in configuring SQL Explorer to work with RadRails.
 You will need to [create your driver in Eclipse](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/3rd_Party_DB_Plugins/Creating_a_new_driver_in_Eclipse/) before following the instructions below.